 0–1 hour drive

 Get to know Thomas Jefferson—author of the Declaration of Independence and the Statute of Virginia for Religious Freedom, third president of the United States, and founder of the University of Virginia at his home in Charlottesville.
-Guests can learn extensively about the history of slavery at Monticello, explore the exceptional gardens, participate in special events and more.
+Guests at this family-friendly historical attractions can learn extensively about the history of slavery at Monticello, explore the exceptional gardens, participate in special events and more.
 Be sure to sign up for the family tour and marvel at the many wonders in the great hall with you go on your history daytrip to Monticello.
+There is even a kids’ interactive museum at the welcome center where you can easily occupy the kids for an hour or more and lunch at Michie Tavern is a colonial-era original complete with fried chicken, cornbread and drinks served in pewter mugs by costumed staff.
 Every July 4th, Monticello holds the annual Independence Day & Naturalization Ceremony at which more than 50 people are deemed new American citizens.
-The even features special speaker and it open to the public–registration required.
+The event features special speaker and it open to the public–registration is required.

 monticello.org • (434) 984-9800